-In most of these networks, the existence of a path in the network from most nodes to most others, called connectivity, is a crucial feature.
-In the case of the internet, it means that computers can communicate, in the case of the web if means that one may reach most pages from most others by following hyperlinks, and in the case of social networks it conditions the ability of information and diseases to spread, for instance.
-Notice that one may want to preserve connectivity (in the case of the internet for instance), or prevent it (in the case of virus propagation, for instance), depending on the application under focus.
+In most of these cases, the existence of a path in the network from most nodes to most others, called connectivity, is a crucial feature.
+For instance, in the case of the internet, it means that computers can communicate; in the case of the web if means that one may reach most pages from most others by following hyperlinks; and in the case of social networks it conditions the ability of information and diseases to spread.
+Note that connectivity may be a desirable feature (in the case of the internet for instance), or an unwanted one (in the case of virus propagation, for instance), depending on the application under focus.

-These networks are subject to damages (either accidental or not) which may endanger this property.
-For instance, failures may occur on machines on the internet, causing removal of nodes in internet and web graphs.
+Networks are subject to damages (either accidental or not) which may affect connectivity.
+For instance, failures may occur on computers on the internet, causing removal of nodes in internet and web graphs.
 Likewise, in social networks, people can die from a disease, or people deemed likely to propagate the disease can be vaccinated, which corresponds to node removals.
-Accidental failures may therefore be modeled by removals of random nodes and/or links, while attacks may be modeled by removals following a given strategy.
+For the study of these phenomena, accidental failures may be modeled by removals of random nodes and/or links in the considered network, while attacks may be modeled by removals following a given strategy.

 Networks of different natures may behave differently when one removes nodes and/or links.
-Likewise, the way removals are done may influence significantly the obtained behavior.
-It has been confirmed that this is indeed the case in the famous paper [8], in which the authors consider networks with Poisson and power-law degree distributions, and then remove nodes either randomly or by decreasing order of their degree.
-They measure the size of the largest connected component (i.e. set of nodes such there is a path in the network between any two of them) as a function of the fraction of removed nodes.
+The choice of the removed nodes or links may also influence significantly the obtained behavior.
+It has been confirmed that this is indeed the case in the famous paper [7], in which the authors consider networks with Poisson and power-law degree distributions 2, and then remove nodes either randomly (failures) or in decreasing order of their degree (attacks).
+They measure the size of the largest connected component (i.e. the largest set of nodes such that there is a path in the network from any node to any other node of the set) as a function of the fraction of removed nodes.

-The authors of [18] had pursued the same kind of idea earlier.
-They tried to establish whether the connectivity of the web is mainly due to the very popular pages with a very large number of incoming links by studying the connectivity of the web graph from which the links going to these pages have been removed.
+The authors of [20] had pursued the same kind of idea earlier.
+They tried to establish whether the connectivity of the web is mainly due to the (very popular) pages with a very large number of incoming links by studying the connectivity of the web graph from which the links going to these pages have been removed.

-The authors of [8] obtained the results in Figure 1, showing that the two kinds of networks behave significantly differently, and that the removal strategies play an important role.
-In particular, it seems that power-law degree distributions make networks very resilient to random failures but very sensitive to attacks.
-This particularity has even been named the Achille's heel of the internet [1, 11].
-In the case of a social network on which one want to design vaccination strategies, it means that one may expect better performance than with random vaccination [41, 97, 32, 64].
+The authors of [7] obtained the results presented in Figure 1, which shows two things: the removal strategies play an important role, and the two kinds of networks behave significantly differently: in particular, it seems that networks with power-law degree distributions are very resilient to random failures, but very sensitive to attacks.
+This particularity is now referred as the Achille's heel of the internet [91, 10].
+In the case of a social network on which one wants to design vaccination strategies, it means that one may expect better efficiency by vaccinating people with the highest number of acquaintances than with random vaccination [41, 104, 33, 65].